What Is Ear Cropping?

 - As scabs begin to form, you can briefly soak the ear in warm water and gently remove them so that they do not interfere with healing.

 - Visit your vet at any signs of infection.

 Although the sutures are generally removed after seven to ten days, the entire healing process can take up to eight weeks.
 During that time, try to ensure that the ears remain clean and are not scratched by the puppy.
 Your vet will provide pain medication immediately after the surgery.

 Is It Legal to Crop American Bully Ears in My Area?

 It is essential to make sure you know the laws and regulations involving ear cropping of breeds in your area.
 Some entire countries have outlawed ear cropping, and nine American states regulate ear cropping.
-These states are Connecticut, Maryland, New Hampshire, New York, Maryland, Illinois, Maine, Massachusetts, and Pennsylvania.
+These states are Connecticut, Maryland, New Hampshire, New York, Washington, Illinois, Maine, Massachusetts, and Pennsylvania.